How to maintain your rental property!

 - Check for cracks and blockages of the water drains.
 All of these can cause costly damages in the future.
 Check the water tank and its structure, check to see if there are any trees that extend onto your building and cut them.
 You want to avoid having any of these since it can be a deal breaker for many tenants.

-- Windows: Check to see if all your windows are sealed properly with no gaps and if there are gaps, seal them and also ensure the latches work properly and aren’t coming off.
-This will save you in the future from moisture damage and heat lost.
+- Check to see if all your windows are sealed properly with no gaps and if there are gaps, seal them and also ensure the latches work properly and aren’t coming off.
+This will save you in the future from moisture damage and heat loss.

-- Geysers: Make sure to drain and regularly remove any dirt from the water heaters to ensure smooth functioning.
-If your property is iin an area with a lot of sediment in the water, you might consider making this a monthly task.
+- Make sure to drain and regularly remove any dirt from the water heaters to ensure smooth functioning.
+If your property is in an area with a lot of sediment in the water, you might consider making this a monthly task.

-- Cooling: you should always inspect the fans and cooling system.
-Check the filters and make sure there aren’t any dust or sediment around them.
-This can restrict the air flow and may ruin the system in the future.
+- you should always inspect the fans and cooling system.
+Check the filters and make sure there isn’t any dust or sediment around them.
+This can restrict the airflow and may ruin the system in the future.
 Clean the fans and make sure the regulators are working properly.